prof-rossetti/internet-technologies/exercises/website-challenge/exercise.md

 ### Deploying the Website

-Follow the same steps outlined in the "Publishing" section of the ["Website Hosting" Exercise](/exercises/website-hosting/exercise.md) to configure GitHub Pages to host your website so it is publicly-accessable over the Internet.
+Follow the same steps outlined in the "Publishing" section of the ["Website Hosting" Exercise](/exercises/website-hosting/exercise.md) to configure GitHub Pages to host your website so it is publicly-accessible over the Internet.

 Then share your link with the rest of the class via Slack to show off your great work!